SanjeethaPennada/REMO-v0.1/README.md

 ```Shell
 bash run_remo.sh
 ```
-In order to visualise the modified scenario run the following script in separate shell simultaneously with above script.
+In order to visualise the modified scenario run the following script in separate shell simultaneously with above script:
 ```Shell
 python3 modified_scenario_gif.py
 ```
 This helps to visualise the modified scenario as shown below.
 ![modified_scenario.gif](https://github.com/SanjeethaPennada/REMO-v0.1/blob/main/modified_scenario.gif)

-In order to visualise both original failure scenario and modified scenario together run the following script in separate shell
+In order to visualise both original failure scenario and modified scenario together run the following script in separate shell:
 ```Shell
 python3 output.py
 ```